 These 4 hip flexor muscles all have extremely similar functions for the scope of this article.
 The Pectineus, Adductor longus and brevis, and the Gracilis all are located in what most people would consider the groin region.
 They are responsible mainly for moving the leg laterally, although they support in the flexion of the hip as well.

-As you can see, there are several hip flexor muscles that all work together to facilitate hip flexion while fulfilling other functions as well.
+As you can see, there are several hip flexor muscles that all work together forming the hip flexor anatomy to facilitate hip flexion while fulfilling other functions as well.